nrfconnect/sdk-nrf/samples/wifi/provisioning/README.rst

    :local:
    :depth: 2

-This sample demonstrates how to provision a Wi-Fi® device over a Bluetooth® Low Energy link.
+The Provisioning Service sample demonstrates how to provision a Wi-Fi® device over a Bluetooth® Low Energy link.

 .. _wifi_provisioning_app: